vertuzz/tg_expense_tracker/README.md

 6. Grant it the "Editor" role (or customize permissions).
 7. After creating, go to the service account, then **Keys > Add Key > Create new key**, select **JSON**, and download the file.
 8. Save this JSON file securely and set the `GOOGLE_SERVICE_ACCOUNT_CREDENTIALS_PATH` to its path.
-9. Copy the **service account email** and share your Google Sheet with this email (Viewer or Editor access).
+9. Copy the **service account email** and share each user's Google Sheet with this email (Viewer or Editor access).
+10. Users must set their spreadsheet ID using the `/setsheet` command after starting the bot.

 ## Setup